GTBioPortal/BioPortal/README.md

 ### KNOWN BUGS
+* When Admin views a specific job posting and uses browser back button the home page will have no data and user will need to refresh page

 ## Getting Started With Development
 To start clone repo and type `npm i` at root directory to import all required